Game of the Seven Kingdoms: Equipment and setup

+The position of the seven armies somewhat reflects the geographical position of the seven Warring States.
+(It is possible that the original rules mistakenly swapped Zhao and Yan.)

 The yellow piece in the board center is "the emperor" (周), which does not belong to any player.

 Gameplay

 The game starts with Qin, the white kingdom, and then the order of play is counterclockwise.

 The mechanism of the game is similar to many chess variants: pieces have their own moves and may capture one another by displacement.
 Except for the cannon and go-between, all pieces capture the same way that they move.
 There is no check in this game (so, it is not mandatory to remove an attack on the general).

 Moves of pieces

 Note that pieces are placed at intersections.

 Victory

 A player is out when he loses his general or more than 10 pieces.
 The player who captures the general or the most pieces of the loser wins his remaining army.
 The final victory goes to the first player who wins two kingdoms or captures more than 30 pieces.